Otto Lindner: Later career

 Lindner joined the Compagnie du Congo pour le Commerce et l’Industrie (Congo Company for Commerce and Industry) as secretary at the start of 1887.

-On 19 January 1888 in Schaerbeek he married a French woman, Marie Leclercq.
+On 19 January 1888, in Schaerbeek he married a French woman, Marie Leclercq.

-On 7 June 1888 he became a naturalized Belgian citizen.
+On 7 June 1888, he became a naturalized Belgian citizen.

-In 1893 the Compagnie du Chemin de Fer du Congo (Congo Railway Company) sent him to South Africa to buy oxen and wagons made of special wood.
+In 1893, the Compagnie du Chemin de Fer du Congo (Congo Railway Company) sent him to South Africa to buy oxen and wagons made of special wood.

-In 1900 he undertook a mission in China and Japan for the Compagnie Belge Commerciale, Industrielle et Minière pour l’Extrême-Orient (Belgian Far East Commercial, Industrial and Mining Company).
+In 1900, he undertook a mission in China and Japan for the Compagnie Belge Commerciale, Industrielle et Minière pour l’Extrême-Orient (Belgian Far East Commercial, Industrial and Mining Company).

-In 1902 the same company sent him on a prospecting mission to the Kouilou-Niari River.
+In 1902, the same company sent him on a prospecting mission to the Kouilou-Niari River.

-On 17 August 1907 Lindner set out from Brussels on a trip to China for the Compagnie Générale des Conduites d’Eau (General Water Pipe Company) of Liège to examine the possibility of sales outlets.
+On 17 August 1907, Lindner set out from Brussels on a trip to China for the Compagnie Générale des Conduites d’Eau (General Water Pipe Company) of Liège to examine the possibility of sales outlets.
 Nothing came out of the trip due to the Chinese financial difficulties.

 His travel diary has survived for his journey from Zhenjiang, near Shanghai, to Chengdu in the province of Sichuan in 1908.

 Lindner returned to Belgium in 1909.

-As a reward for his patriotism, and for improving the Viven-Bessières grenade and developing an aviation bomb, Linder was granted full citizenship on 2 August 1926.
+As a reward for his patriotism, and for improving the Viven-Bessières grenade and developing an aviation bomb, Lindner was granted full citizenship on 2 August 1926.

 That year he left Ixelles to settle in Ypres and to indulge in hunting and fishing.

 Lindner died on 16 February 1945 in Ypres.